zacharyberson/Portfolio/README.md

 # Portfolio
-Eclectic Coding Experience Presented via Collection Programs Written
+Eclectic Coding Experience Presented as a Collection of Programs Written